We are home to over 600 charitable funds ranging in size from $10,000 to $30 million.

 All funds are placed into an investment pool and a portion of each fund is used to make grants in accordance with the donor’s intentions.

-Whatever your passion—college readiness, local parks, family welfare—the Community Foundation offers a simple, flexible, and rewarding way to get involved.
+Whatever your passion—college readiness, local parks, or family welfare—the Community Foundation offers a simple, flexible, and rewarding way to get involved.
 There are six types of funds to choose from:

-Designated funds are established by donors to benefit specific charities or programs of a nonprofit organization.
+- Designated – Designated funds are established by donors to benefit specific charities or programs of a nonprofit organization.

-Scholarship funds help adult and high school students in Newaygo County achieve their educational goals.
+- Scholarship – Scholarship funds help adult and high school students in Newaygo County achieve their educational goals.